Android-for-Python/Android-for-Python-Users/README.md

 **This is your code, you can change this behavior.** Common causes are:
 - monolithic `kv`
 - compute intensive Python in the above methods
-- I/O operations in the above methods
+- blocking I/O operations in the above methods
 - too many `autoclass()` statements

 A solution for monolithic `kv` is to have a `kv` *file* for each screen and to instantiate the screen manager in Python.
 At `build()` only the first screen is added to the screen manager.
 Other screens are built and added after `on_start()`, either on demand or on some schedule.
 This is known as lazy loading.